bagabont/e-Cognita-Server/README.md

 ### Authentication

 The server uses basic authentication.
-With each request you have to send a headher:
+With each request you have to send an authentication header:

 Example:
 ```http